History of Somalia (1991–2006): Social conditions

 The international aid group Médecins Sans Frontières stated that the level of daily violence during this period was "catastrophic".
 While the homicide rate was significantly higher than in the US or in Europe, it was actually lower than in most of the African countries.
 A statistic from 2000 indicated that only 21% of the population had access to safe drinking water at that time, and Somalia had one of the highest child mortality rates in the world with 10% of children dying at birth and 25% of those surviving birth dying before age five.
 Additionally, "adult literacy is estimated to have declined from the already low level of 24% in 1989 to 17.1% in 2001."
 A more recent 2003 study reported that the literacy rate was 19%.
 The impact on human development in Somalia of governmental collapse and ensuing civil war was profound, leading to the breakdown of political institutions, the destruction of social and economic infrastructure and massive internal and external migrations.

 According to a study by the libertarian think tank the Independent Institute:

 In 2005, Somalia ranked in the top 50 percent in six of our 13 measures, and ranked near the bottom in only three: infant mortality, immunization rates, and access to improved water sources.
 This compares favorably with circumstances in 1990, when Somalia last had a government and was ranked in the bottom 50 percent for all seven of the measures for which we had that year's data: death rate, infant mortality, life expectancy, main telephone lines, tuberculosis, and immunization for measles and DTP."

 The libertarian think tank the Mises Institute also repeatedly praised Somalia, as has the Libertarian think tank the Cato Institute.

 Prior to the fall of the Somali government in the early 1990s, Somalia's life expectancy was approximately equal to neighboring Ethiopia.
 As of 2014, after a quarter of a century of minimal government, life expectancy in Somalia was 9 years behind Ethiopia.
 However, both of them improved drastically.
+During the year of 2025, Somalia had a life expectancy of 61.70 years, and is expected to rise to 63.70 years for 2026.